Categories

 An unrelated story during our Neuschwanstein Castle visit:

-While walking the path from the castle up to the bridge that overlooks the valley, we found a wallet on the ground.
-We asked around right away when we found it to see if anyone had just dropped it.
+While walking the path from the castle up to the bridge that overlooks the valley, Ian found a wallet on the ground.
+We asked the people standing nearby if anyone had just dropped it, but didn’t find the owner.
+Thankfully, most of the guests spoke English, but no one said they dropped a wallet.

 We’re smiling extra big in our family photo on the bridge with the castle behind us, imagining what it would have been like for us to have lost a wallet in a foreign country and then have it handed to us a few minutes later.